Animal welfare and rights in Japan: Legislation

 Japan's primary animal welfare legislation is the 1973 Act on Welfare and Management of Animals.
 This law criminalizes the killing, injuring, or infliction of cruelty on animals without due cause.
 It also imposes a duty of care on animal owners and keepers to ensure the health and safety of their animals, and to manage them according to their species and behavior.
 The law protects a variety of animals, including cattle, horses, pigs, sheep, goats, dogs, cats, domestic rabbits, chickens, domestic pigeons, and domestic ducks.
 It also extends protection to any other animals with an owner, with the notable exception of fish.
 Penalties for killing or injuring protected animals can include fines or imprisonment for up to one year, while abandonment and neglect are punishable by fines.

 With the exception of fish, all farm animals are covered by the anti-cruelty and duty of care provisions.
 Slaughter practices are required to minimize pain and distress, but specific methods are not mandated, and stunning is not compulsory.
 Additionally, regulations concerning animal-handling businesses exclude livestock and do not specifically address farm animals.

+For the cultural and industry-standard crediting practices in the Japanese film industry which has different, often less stringent, internal standards for such public recognition in the credits and traditionally have less detailed animal welfare documentation in the credits compared to Hollywood productions.
+The on-set management of animal welfare in Japanese filmed media is often an internal production matter or handled by registered animal handling businesses, rather than a publicly monitored and credited one.
+The responsibility ultimately rests with the producer or their representative.
+Similarly, animals in the Japanese film industry with very small roles used as props which might not warrant a dedicated, prominent credit in the Japanese system.

 The anti-cruelty and duty of care provisions also apply to animals used in research.
 The law mandates that alternative methods should be considered and that the number of animals used should be minimized.
 Experimentation methods that reduce pain and distress are required.
 In 2005, the law was amended to incorporate new basic guidelines for experimentation based on the Three Rs (refine, replace, reduce) for animal testing.
 Despite these amendments, enforcement largely relies on self-regulation.

+The 2002 Japan animal cruelty case led to a public outcry and stricter laws and enforcement.

 In 2012, the law was amended to impose stricter regulations on sellers of dogs and cats, establish measures for animal welfare during disasters, clarify definitions of animal abuse, and expand the duty of care beyond individual owners.
 The amendment requires that "every person shall maintain the environment and health of animals, shall feed and water animals properly by taking into account their natural habits and giving consideration to the symbiosis between humans and animals."

 In 2020, Japan received an E rating on the World Animal Protection Animal Protection Index, where A is the best possible score.